ranovoxo/movie-data-pipeline-cloud/README.md

     Trains a multi-label classifier to predict genres based on preprocessed plot summaries.

   - `predict_genere.py`
-    Applies the trained model to generate genre predictions for new or unlabeled movie data.
+    Applies the trained model to generate genre predictions.

   - `utils.py`
     Contains shared helper functions used across the ML pipeline.